redhat-iot/iot-cloud-stack-ece2018/steps/09-che-part-2/README.md

     oc get bc hono-example-demo-gauge -o jsonpath --template '{..github.secret}'

 ### Setting a build trigger

+** This step is optional!
+Don't do it if the trigger already exists **

 If a build configuration is missing a build trigger, a new one can be added with the following command: